lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 2. To find potential participants, we can focus on Cluster 1 and enhance the information about our services to better meet their needs, making collaboration easier.
 3. On the homepage, create a section that highlights upcoming events to inform visitors and encourage participation.

+After discussing with managers, we've implemented numerous improvements based on the principal recommendations outlined above.
+The majority of the enhancements focus on website content, functionality, and related aspects.
+We anticipate evaluating the website's performance three months from now, aligning with the timeframe of the model dataset.

 ## Project Executor
 * Jhe Yu (Lawrence) Lin